emanuelmutschlechner/phpdesktop/README.md

 Initial Mac release | $150 of $2,000 | [Issue #208](https://github.com/cztomczak/phpdesktop/issues/208)
 Initial Linux release | $1,500 of $1,500 | [Issue #221](https://github.com/cztomczak/phpdesktop/issues/221)

-Making a release and then supporting that release requires a lot of work.
-If you want to support the project then please post a bounty, even $5 is good.
-Your bounty, no matter how small, is meaningful.
-It encourages others to post a bounty as well.
-There are thousands of PHP Desktop users, if everyone would post $5 then it would be more than enough to fund all the features.

 Fundings for other features submitted in the issue tracker or the ones presented on the [PHP Desktop Pro](https://github.com/cztomczak/phpdesktop/wiki/PHP-Desktop-Pro) wiki page are also possible, just let know Czarek.